temporalio/documentation/docs/go/how-to-handle-a-query-in-a-workflow-in-go.md

 1. A serializable result
 2. An error

+Do not include any logic that causes Command generation within a Query handler, such as Side Effects or local Activities.
+This will lead to unexpected behavior.

 The handler function can receive any number of input parameters, but all input parameters must be serializable.
 The following sample code sets up a Query Handler that handles the `current_state` Query type: